wazuh/wazuh-indexer/build-scripts/README.md

 ## Building the plugins

 Follow the [DEVELOPER_GUIDE.md](https://github.com/wazuh/wazuh-indexer-plugins/blob/master/DEVELOPER_GUIDE.md) instructions to build the plugins.
-The build scripts expect the plugins under the `artifacts/plugins` folder.
+The build scripts expect the plugins in the Maven local repository or under the `artifacts/plugins` folder.

 1. Build the plugins.
+2. Publish the plugins to the local Maven repository: run `./gradlew publishToMavenLocal`.
-2. Copy the generated zip files to the `artifacts/plugins` folder.
+    - Alternatively, copy the generated zip files to the `artifacts/plugins` folder.
 3. Build and Assemble the `wazuh-indexer` package.

 ## Build and Assemble in Act